ViscousTests/website/content/docs/thought-experiments/random-ideas.md

 A holiday where everyone in their own homes/neighborhoods plays along to a single song in whatever way they can.

+### 1000 Hour Tattoos

+Everybody has a list of activities that they've done for a thousand hours or more.
+It would be cool if people had a piece of jewelry with removable parts like a necklace with beads, and each activity that they've done for over a thousand hours would be represented by one bead.
+You could also do this with a tattoo where you have different parts of a pattern interlinking, with each part representing an activity.

+I think this would be a cool way to start conversations and also show people that people spend a lot of time doing things that you may not expect just by looking at them.
+Especially things that are mindless or relaxing; everybody would have a bead for sleeping but people might also have beads for zoning out.
+I think visualizing this is a good way of normalizing the fact that everybody needs that kind of time.
+And that that kind of time isn't an impediment to success, because many people that you may aspire to be like may have beads like that, which shows that they're more human than you might think.

 ## Artistic